somecallmejosh/majestic-monolith-blog/content/about/index.md

 ## The Goal

 Things don't need to be so damned difficult in this industry.
-They don't need to be fancy. **They need to be fast and they need to make money**.
-The goal of Majestic Monolith is to teach you to plan, program and manage web projects.
+Things don't need to be fancy. **They need to be fast and they need to make money**.
+We strive for simple solutions, and we will share our findings along the way.

 Follow this blog to or signup for our **<a href="http://ikick.us7.list-manage.com/subscribe?u=8523d9263f5cc37057e16ab42&id=a0784e376f" target="_blank">newsletter</a>** to start learning.